Mediation Sessions with Us

 A negotiated settlement about what should happen in relation to the children does not necessarily have to involve lawyers or the courts, but we always recommend that a settlement concerning financial issues is reviewed separately by your lawyers, and recorded in a legally binding agreement.

-Our service offers co-mediation, which means that two friendly and practical mediators will work with each couple, offering both people the same neutral guidance and help; however, if you would prefer to work with only one us, we can arrange this.
+Our service offers co-mediation, which means that two friendly and practical mediators will work with each couple, offering both people the same neutral guidance and help.

 Part of the mediators’ role is to provide a structure for the couple’s discussions and negotiations with one another, and to make sure that both people have a fair opportunity to say what they want to say, in an environment that promotes openness and mutual respect.